scloud19/SECipedia/AWS/EC2.md

 			EX: An instance hour is $.10.
 If you left the instance on for an hour, you would be charged $.10.
 If you stopped and restarted that instance twice during that hour, you would be charged $.30 for that hour of usage. (initial $.10 for the start, then 2 x $.10 for the subsequent starts

 EC2
+	Instance Lifecycle
+		1) Pending
+			When you launch, the instance enters the pending state
+		2) Running
+			Start to get billed for each hour or partial hour that you keep the instance running.
+		3) Stop/Start (In EBS-backed instances)
+			If the instance is running in Ec2-VPC, it retains its private IP address (thus any associated Elastic IPs still map correctly, etc.)

+			Each time you transition an instance from stopped to running, a full instance hour is charged

+			Instance Reboot
+				It's recommended you use EC2 interface to reboot your instance instead of running the OS command.

 	Instance Types